 Many readers might be thinking to themselves, “I don’t need to know about this.
 I’m relatively young and prostate cancer is a disease that affects old men, and besides — I couldn’t ever tell anyone I had a rectal exam.”

 But it’s precisely this kind of thinking that can turn an often-curable cancer into a deadly one.

 A leading cause of death for men

 The American Cancer Society (ACS) predicts almost 30,000 men will die from prostate cancer in the United States this year alone.
-While it’s the second-leading cause of cancer death in men in the United States, it’s the leading cancer diagnosed among the same population.
+While it’s the second-leading cause of cancer death in men in the United States, it’s the diagnosed among the same population.

 It’s also the most common non-cutaneous cancer detected among Americans.
 More than 160,000 new cases are diagnosed per year, estimates the ACS.